-Each vulnerability has a number of characteristics that indicate how easy it is to exploit and what an attacker can do to your environment after performing an exploit.
+- Vulnerability characteristics indicate how easy it is to exploit and what an attacker can do to your environment after performing an exploit.
 These characteristics make up the vulnerability’s risk to your organization.

-Every asset also has risk associated with it, based on how sensitive it is to your organization’s security.
+- Assets also have risk associated with them, based on how sensitive it is to your organization’s security.
 For example, if a database that contains credit card numbers is compromised, the damage to your organization will be significantly greater than if a printer server is compromised.

-After you select a risk strategy you can use it in the following ways:
+After you select a risk strategy you can do the following:

-- Sort how vulnerabilities appear in Web interface tables according to risk.
+- Sort how vulnerabilities appear according to risk.
 By sorting vulnerabilities you can make a quick visual determination as to which vulnerabilities need your immediate attention and which are less critical.